jd-coderepos/rag-reranker-QA/README.md

 By following these steps, you can evaluate how well the application handles document retrieval, reranking, and response generation based on your queries.

+## License

+This project is licensed under the [MIT License](LICENSE).

+You are free to use, modify, and distribute this software in accordance with the terms of the license.